Jacobo-DM/Forge/README.md

 Each module documents a tool, practice, or prototype from the Flower Road ecosystem.

+## License

+See `/LICENSE` for terms of use (CC BY 4.0).
+Code components are licensed under MIT where applicable.

 Modules are shared early and evolve in public.
 ## Ecosystem